Fake Italian pilot traveled in cockpit, police say

 Turin Airport said in a statement it had not issued any permits in the name of the person involved.

-A profile on a website where users can track their flights shows "Pilot Andrea Sirlo" flying from Munich Airport to Turin on October 23, 2011. (here)
+A profile on a website where users can track their flights shows "Pilot Andrea Sirlo" flying from Munich Airport to Turin on Oct.
+23, 2011. ()

 Munich Airport did not immediately respond to a request for comment.